jhkette/node-express-template/readme.md

 # DevCamper API

-NB this is from a udemy course.
+NB this is from a udemy course by Brad Traversy.
 It serves as a useful template for a well design node/express API

 > Backend API for DevCamper application, which is a bootcamp directory website

 ## Usage